denyspoltorak/odt2wiki/README.md

 * Bulleted and numbered lists, including nested lists.

-* Tables
+* Tables.

-* An option to collapse sections
+* An option to collapse sections (only with GitHub wiki for now, can be implemented for Hugo Book).

 ### Unsupported features

-* Colorized text - GitHub aggressively removes colors.
-Though odt2wiki generates color tags, they are ignored.
-Colors may be supported in other output formats in the future.

 * Mixed bulleted and numbered lists.
 If a list uses bullets at level 1, numbers at level 2, then again bullets at level 3, all its levels are output as bulleted.
 Mixed lists should be easy to implement in case someone uses them in practice.